zigomir/do_ruby/README.md

 ### Possible problems

+You can get into trouble if you're gonna use this cookbook from different machines.
+This is because when you will create new droplet for the first time it will generate a new Vagrant ssh key and send it to server.
+On another machine you won't have same key.

 ```
 Shared folders that Chef requires are missing on the virtual machine.
 This is usually due to configuration changing after already booting the